IvanVigor/Local-Fusion-Dynamic-Weighted-Ensemble/README.md

 # Dynamic-Weighted-Ensemble

-This repository contain an implementation for the Dynamic Weighted Ensemble (DWE).
+This repository contain an implementation for the Dynamic Weighted Ensemble (DWE) - Local Fusion method.
 Find the paper in this ref on [IEEE](https://ieeexplore.ieee.org/document/8272838).
 DWE is an ensemble techinque that could be used to improve predictions by weighing appropriately the single models contribution.

 ## Installation